levaitamas/HANS/README.md

 mkdir Beep Human Machine Music Nature Other
 ```

-Copy your samples to the specific directories.
-Samples must have
+Copy your `aiff` samples to the specific directories.
-`aiff` format.

 ## Musical Instruments

 The preparations of the software musical instruments vary.
-Please,
+For further
-take a look at their source code:
+information check the source code:

 - [drum module](util/drum/)